Mental Health Monday: What you eat impacts your mental health

-JACKSONVILLE, NC (WITN) - June marks Men’s Health Month and two key factors to maintaining a healthy lifestyle are nutrition and mental health.
+June marks Men’s Health Month and two key factors to maintaining a healthy lifestyle are nutrition and mental health.

 Matthew Fetter, Director of Business Development at Brynn Marr Hospital says the foods we put into our body fuel our body.